shiqidai1002/CSYE7374-Gender-based-Vocal-Recognition/README.md

 By using `frames` and `sampling_rate`, we are able to calculate the duration of a wav file by simply taking `duration` = `frames` / `sampling_rate`.

-Our project is taking 16-bits audio.
-This means each of those frames contains 16-bits of resolution, allowing for fairly precise representations of the sound levels.
-Also, because CD audio is stereo, there is actually twice as much information, 16-bits for the left channel, 16-bits for the right.
+Our project is taking 16-bits audio, which means each of those frames contains 16-bits of resolution, allowing for reasonably precise representations of the sound levels.
+Also, because CD audio is stereo, there is twice as much information, 16-bits for the left channel, 16-bits for the right.

-When you use the sound module in python to get a frame, it will be returned as a series of hexadecimal characters:
+When you use the sound module in python to get a frame, it is returned as a series of hexadecimal characters:

 - Two characters for 16-bit mono.
 - Four characters for 16-bit stereo.